Category Archives: f) Apologetics, & Interpretations

 A Warning About Organized Religion

 Finding a church where you can grow in your faith, serve God, and enjoy fellowship with other believers is a very good thing.
-Look for a church that teaches directly, and only, from the Holy Bible.
-Those who teach verse by verse (expository), digging into the depths of the scriptures, are the best, in my opinion.
-A church that covers the fundamentals of the Gospel – the unrighteousness of mankind, that Jesus is God, that he atoned for our sins through crucifixion, that he was raised from the dead, and that faith in him alone brings salvation – is where you want to be.
+Look for a church that teaches directly and only from the Holy Bible.
+In my opinion, those who teach verse by verse (expository), digging into the depths of the scriptures, are the best.
+A church that covers the fundamentals of the Gospel – the unrighteousness of mankind, the deity of Jesus, his atonement for our sins, his resurrection, and that faith in him alone brings salvation – is where you want to be.

-Many churches teach what the Bible says and hold solid, correct doctrine, but in organized religion today, there is also a morass of error, deception, and crazy stuff.
+Many churches teach what the Bible says and uphold sound doctrine, but in organized religion today, there is also a morass of error, deception, and crazy stuff.
 Here are signs of places you might want to avoid.
-The following teachings are red flags that something is wrong.
+The following teachings are red flags that something is wrong:

 • Jesus is not God; he is a created being.

-• There are more Gods that the one God of the Bible.
+• There are more gods than the one God of the Bible.

 • That you can become a God.